Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Industry awards Sigma Europe Best Crash Game 2023

-Device support HTML5 build runs in any modern browser, mobile included.
+Devices HTML5 build runs in any modern browser, mobile included.
 Upgaming does not publish standalone native apps.

-Language support Multiple interface languages depending on operator integration
+Languages Multiple interface languages depending on operator integration

 Interface captures taken directly from the Upgaming demo client linked above.

-Should you play Aero?
-A fit check
+Should you play it?
+The fit test

 Good fit if